abhiagar/questions/README.md

 ####Design/Feedback loop

 - Always get input in things that you are doing & learning.
 Show them what you're doing and then critically ask quesitons.

+#### TED Talks

+- There is no Critical discourse
+- There's no discussion.
+It is an assertment they make from their research